code-423n4/code423n4.com/_reports/2021-04-meebits.md

 A typical/recommended contract structure has the variable declarations followed by events instead of the other way around.
 This affects readability/maintainability and may introduce/persist security issues.

-Consider restructuring the contract to place the variable declarations before events.
+Recommend considering restructuring the contract to place the variable declarations before events.

 ## [[L-01] Mint can be front-run](https://github.com/code-423n4/2021-04-meebits-findings/issues/20)